Skip to the main navigationSkip to the content

 Glenda James audio transcript (MS Word)

 Glenda James was recorded for Old Parliament House’s Oral History Program by Barry York in 2007.
-The full interview is not currently available online but can be listened to in the Australian Prime Ministers Centre.
-Please contact the Centre prior to your visit and quote the reference number OHI 131.
+The full interview is not currently available online but is available upon request at the Museum of Australian Democracy.
+Please contact the museum prior to your visit and quote the reference number OHI 131.

 Rob Chalmers